itgalaxy/webfont/README.md

 * The ability to generate from any type to any type.
 * More tests, include CLI test.
-* Option `glyphTransformFn` should return object, not change passed.
 * Improved docs.
 * Reduce package size (maybe implement `ttf2woff2` with native js library).
 * Improve performance (maybe use cache for this).